CyVerse-learning-materials/trimmomatic_quickstart/index.rst

 		 by a colon separated set of parameters.
 Commonly used functions include:

-            - **"SLIDINGWINDOW:<windowSize>:<requiredQuality>"**: Perform a sliding window trimming, cutting once the average quality within the window falls below a threshold.
+            - **"SLIDINGWINDOW:<windowSize>:<requiredQuality>"**: Perform a sliding window trimming, cutting once the average quality within the window falls below a threshold
             - **"LEADING:<quality>"**:Cut bases off the start of a read, if below a threshold quality
             - **"TRAILING:<quality>"**: Cut bases off the end of a read, if below a threshold quality
             - **"MINLEN:<length>"**: Drop the read if it is below a specified length

             Additionally, you can provide Trimmomatic with a file containing a list of adaptor sequences to be trimmed.

             - **"ILLUMINACLIP:<fastaWithAdaptersEtc>:<seed mismatches>:<palindrome clip threshold>:<simple clip threshold>"**
               : Cut adapter and other illumina-specific sequences from the read.